 Jazz Standards – Jam Session Classics

-Though this isn’t a complete list of the most common Jazz jam tunes, knowing these Standards will give you enough material to get through any Jazz jam session on guitar.
+Though this isn’t a complete list of the most common jazz jam tunes, knowing these standards will give you enough material to get through any jam session.

 If you only have time to study one area of tunes on this list, start here.

-After learning five or six of these tunes, move on to other categories to expand out from there in your Jazz Standards studies.
+After learning five or six of these tunes, move on to other categories to expand out from there in your studies.

 As well as being jam session essentials, these tunes also offer popular melodic and harmonic devices that’ll make learning other tunes easier down the road.

-Here’s a list of 14 Jazz Standards that you can learn and bring to your next jam session set list on guitar.
+Here’s a list of 14 jazz standards that you can learn and bring to your next jam session.

 - All The Things You Are